 The Christmas tree and Neapolitan Baroque crèche at The Metropolitan Museum

-of Art, a long-established yuletide tradition in New York, will be on view for the
+of Art, a long-standing yuletide tradition in New York, will be on view for the

-cherubs among its boughs and groups of realistic crèche figures flanking the
+cherubs hovering among its boughs and groups of realistic crèche figures flanking the

 Medieval Sculpture Hall.
 Set in front of the 18th-century Spanish choir screen